rust-lang/rust-forge/src/governance/council.md

 Note that all decisions fall into this category unless explicitly designated (via this document or future public proposals) to fall into another category, so this list (unlike those in the other two categories) is intentionally vague/broad: it is intended to give guidance on what likely should belong in this category without necessarily being prescriptive.

-- Any decision that has the effect of modifying the list of decision-makers on the Leadership Council or the decision-making process of the Leadership Council.
+- Any decision that has the effect of modifying the list of decision-makers on the Council or the decision-making process of the Council.
 For instance:
     - Changing this list (or this document in general).
     - Modifying the publication and approval process used for the Council's public proposals.
 Such a proposal must use the existing established process, not the proposed process.
     - Adding, modifying, or removing policies affecting eligibility for Council representatives.